ardanlabs/python-go/sqlite/README.md

 116 }
 ```

-Listing 6 show the `AddTrade` method.
+Listing 6 shows the `AddTrade` method.
 On line 109 we append the trade to the in-memory buffer.
 On line 110 we check to see if the buffer is full and if it is we call `Flush` on line 111 that will insert the records from the buffer into the database.

 **Listing 7: Flush**
 ```